Testing a website on different browsers is a mandatory part of the web design process.

 Pros of using Microsoft Edge

-- Better security: Edge includes features such as SmartScreen and pop-up blockers, which helps protect users from phishing and malware.
+- Better security: Features like SmartScreen protect against phishing and malware.

-- Cortana integration: Edge can integrate with Microsoft's virtual assistant, Cortana, which allows users to easily search the web and complete tasks using voice commands.
+- Cortana integration: Search the web and complete tasks with voice commands.

 Cons of using Microsoft Edge